top of page

 Welcome to the flock here at Daedalus Spinning Wheels!
 We’re thrilled that you’re interested in purchasing one of our products.
 As spinners ourselves, we realize that choosing any wheel is a big decision.

-The No. 1 question we are asked daily is, “Which Daedalus wheel should I get?”
-And while we have a handy Wheel Comparison Table to aid in your decision making, we thought we’d also list what we feel are some the most important factors to consider when weighing your options.
+The No. 1 question we are asked daily is, “Which Daedalus Spinning Wheel should I get?”
+And while we have a handy Wheel Comparison Table to aid in your decision-making, we thought we’d also list what we feel are some of the most important factors to consider when weighing your options on which of our electric spinning wheels to purchase.

 Above all, know that whichever “bird” you choose, you’re going to love it, just as hundreds and hundreds of current Daedalus customers can attest.
 In fact, you will almost never see one of our e-spinners offered up for resale.
 Instead, our customers are so pleased with their Daedalus e-spinner purchases that many go on to buy another (and another!).